Jeff felt like Katy had betrayed him.

 He felt it needed to be addressed, but he didn't know in what way.

 It had been a great training camp in California.
 Jeff, who was a student at a university in America's heartland, was excited about spending the summer in Nigeria with the team to which he had been assigned.
-His five teammates were all from different colleges.
+His five teammates were all from different universities.
 They seemed a good mix of personalities.
 Katy was by far the most boisterous.
 Jeff thought some of her outbursts bordered on the inappropriate.
 Still, in his confidence that the Holy Spirit had put their team together, he trusted that Katy's exuberance would be used in their ministry which they had been told would involve an outreach to Muslims.

 They had now arrived at the next-to-last night of training camp.
 The nearly 100 Youth in Mission participants and the training staff were at an evening campfire on the beach.
 The laid-back evening was a welcome break from the crammed week of seminars, team building exercises and spiritual development sessions.